Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 ## `Simple-TAN` versus JHV `HPC`

+This is again an internal JHV comparison.
+Its purpose is to show whether `simple-TAN` behaves more like `HPC` or like `formal-TAN` in JHV `Orthographic` mode.

 - it compares the source pixels sampled by `simple-TAN` in `Orthographic` mode and by `HPC` over the same full rendered comparison frame
 - native-resolution full-frame comparison between `simple-TAN` and `HPC` gives: